 Why Is This Important to Us?

-We are committed to the efficient use of natural resources, and we understand the importance of these natural resources to us and to our stakeholders.
+We are committed to the efficient use of natural resources, and we understand the importance of these natural resources to our business and to our stakeholders.
 We also recognize that without proper care of the environment, we cannot operate.
 A successful mining company must be more than just economically profitable in the short term.
 Success is based on many factors beyond economic profit, and it must be sustained from exploration through mine closure.
-Our stewardship of the environment, and our ability to innovate in mining technology, are integral to our company’s sustainability.
+Our stewardship of the environment, and our ability to innovate in mining technology are integral to our company’s sustainability.